 Academic Mentors should discuss academic progress, assessment and examinations.

-Academic Mentors (or another member of College staff) should follow up mentees who do not attend Academic Mentor meetings and/or are not making satisfactory progress.
+Academic Mentors (or another member of Faculty/School staff) should follow up mentees who do not attend Academic Mentor meetings and/or are not making satisfactory progress.
 Students should receive a personal email if they miss an Academic Mentor appointment.

 Academic Mentors must be familiar with the University’s guidance on confidentiality in addition to any guidance issued by professional and statutory bodies.